 Figure 5.2.2.2.3-1: Requesting AF Authorization Data

-1. The NF service consumer (e.g. AIOTF, NEF) sends a GET request to the resource of the AF authorization data (…/aiot-device-profile-data), to get the Authorization Data of the AFs.
+1. The NF service consumer (e.g. AIOTF, NEF) sends a GET request to the resource of the AF authorization data (…/af-authorization-data), to get the Authorization Data of the AFs.
 The request may contain the target AF ID if the authorization data for a specific AF is to be retrieved.

 2a.
 On success, the ADM responds with "200 OK" with the Authorization Data of the target AF(s).